NimishMishra/llvm-patches/README.md

 - [D108904](https://reviews.llvm.org/D108904) : contains a `std::visit(common::visitors(...))` which can be used as a boilerplate to iterate over `std::variant` anywhere in the codebase.

 - [D108904](https://reviews.llvm.org/D108904) : contains boilerplate `Pre` and `Post` functions to manage `SemanticsContext` anywhere in the `Semantics` of the codebase

+### Parser

+- Possibly the most important source code resides in `llvm-project/flang/include/flang/Parser/parse-tree.h` which contains all the parse tree nodes' definition.

+- The generic structure is the same for all.
+Suppose OpenMP critical construct needs to be defined.
+Therefore first the individual components will be defined: `struct OmpCriticalDirective`, `struct Block`, and `struct OmpEndCriticalDirective` and then `struct OpenMPCriticalConstruct` shall be defined as a wrapper for a tuple `std::tuple<OmpCriticalDirective, Block, OmpEndCriticalDirective>`.

+- Most classes share code.
+Therefore you will find a lot of macros as class boilerplates.
+Boilerplates usually wrap very simple functionality and functions.

+- Most of the parsing activities are done by `TYPE_PARSE` that is defined in `llvm-project/flang/lib/Parser/type-parser-implementation.h`, which is a wrapper around `parser.Parse(state)` where `state` is `ParserState`.
+The actual `struct Parser` template is defined in `llvm-project/flang/lib/Parser/type-parsers.h` which is the base for all other parser instantiations.

 ### Semantics